marcusmic01/DOMO-Real-Estate/Realestate-Website--main/README.md

 # Domo Real Estate Website Frontend

-Welcome to the Domo Real Estate Company's frontend website repository.
-This project is designed to provide an intuitive and user-friendly interface for visitors to explore properties, get information about real estate services, and connect with our team.
-We've developed this website using HTML, CSS, Tailwind CSS, and JavaScript to ensure a seamless and enjoyable user experience.
+Welcome to the DOMO Real Estate website repository, your one-stop destination for all your property-related needs.
+Our web application empowers customers to explore a wide range of real estate opportunities, including property rentals, purchases, and sales.
+Built using a robust tech stack that includes HTML, CSS, JavaScript, the Django framework, Tailwind CSS, and PostgreSQL, this website provides a seamless and user-friendly experience for both property seekers and sellers.

 ## Table of Contents
 - [Features](#features)